Unseen Text: Enter Tasmania’s Labyrinth

 Guiding Question: In what ways does the interplay between image, layout and language help the guide to achieve its purpose?

-Travel writing in different forms is a relatively popular text type that you might encounter.
+Travel writing in different forms is a relatively popular text type that you might encounter when you sit your Paper 1 exam.
 Travel writing is very flexible in form; it may be autobiographical, descriptive, literary or, like today’s text, persuasive.
 Travel guidebooks and brochures seek to arouse a reader’s curiosity, giving them a tantalising glimpse of the experiences and adventures that await in a particular destination.
 They appeal to our desire to find out more information, or to go on a journey of discovery.
 Today’s post was written by Azaliia Kaibysheva as a practice analysis.
 Writing like this in Paper 1 will certainly let her score high marks – perhaps even 20/20.
 Notice how part of this assessment is being able to choose precise elements of the text that support your argument.
-Much of the copy has been left unused; for that reason, alternative responses can also be completely valid.
+Much of the copy has been left unquoted by Azaliia in this response; for that reason, alternative responses can also be completely valid.

 This passage – a tourist guide for a Tasmanian website – was written by Kathryn Leahy in 2016.
 It describes and informs the reader about the Tasmanian caves and is targeted at a mass audience; one does not have to be a professional caver to visit and enjoy the caves.
 Publishing the guide on the internet helps the writer appeal to as wide a range of people as possible through the links and tabs that can be shared at the top of the page.
 In fact, the text particularly targets people who work in offices and would like a chance to ‘snap out of our WIFI induced comas, ignore the urge to check emails’ and visit the caves instead.
 The word ‘coma’ begins an extended metaphor describing a normal, working life staring at screens as a ‘sickness’ with a visit to the caves as a ‘medicine’ or cure.
 Therefore, whilst the text gives useful information, recommendations, and bright descriptions, its primary purpose is to advertise and persuade the reader to visit the caves, which are made to appear special and unique.